dechamps/FlexASIO/README.md

  - 20 ms "preferred" buffer size

 All of the above can be customized using a [configuration file][CONFIGURATION].
+You might want to use a third-party tool such as flipswitchingmonkey's [FlexASIO GUI][FlexASIO_GUI] to make this easier.

 For more advanced use cases, such as low-latency operation and bit-perfect streaming, see the [FAQ][].